 We selling moving blankets and other moving products that we stock and ship out ourselves the old fashioned way.
 The majority of our orders are online, with most of our customers finding us that way.

 Andy Tracewell, Director of Marketing, Caretta Workspace

 We design, manufacture and sell high-end office desks for business and home use.
-We primarily sell direct through our ecommerce website, which is our primary sales tool.
+We primarily sell directly through our ecommerce website, which is our primary sales tool.
 We manufacture many of our desks and tables to stock internally, so lead-times typically range from immediate to two weeks.

-Drop shipping direct from our factory in Ohio to customers all over the country gives us greater flexibility in finding the most cost-effective shipping options available.
+Drop shipping directly from our factory in Ohio to customers all over the country gives us greater flexibility in finding the most cost-effective shipping options available.
 Sometimes UPS works well, and sometimes we use freight options.

 Anton Mironov, Ecommerce Seller, Animals Life NET

 We operate a business that’s a blend of e-commerce, live streaming, and animal welfare.
 We gather information and live streams from animal shelters, rescue, and sanctuaries across the world and sell pet food and supplies for them on our website.

 People purchase the products and we order them from our supplier, which also delivers the goods to the shelters.
 This way, we don’t have to store and deliver anything ourselves, everything is done using drop-shipping.